kovidgoyal/calibre/manual/gui.rst

 To add an additional format for an existing book you can do any of three things:

-    1. Drag and drop the file onto the book details panel on the right side of the main window
+    1. Drag and drop the file onto the Book details panel on the right side of the main window

     2. Right click the :guilabel:`Add books` button and choose :guilabel:`Add files to selected books`.